-GCSE Science A encourages all learners to be inspired, motivated and challenged, providing pupils at Auckland with an insight into and experience of how science works, stimulates the learners’ curiosity and encourages them to engage with science in their everyday lives and to make informed choices about further study and about career choices.
+The Science Department encourages all learners to be inspired, motivated and challenged by following a broad, coherent and worthwhile course of study.
+We provide our pupils with experience of how science works, stimulates their curiosity and encourages them to engage with science in their everyday lives.
+It also provides pupils with insight and to make informed choices about further study and career choices.

 By the end of the year, pupils will be able to draw graphs and construct tables from data.
 Analyse basic trends in data and identify patterns.
 Recall the basic sections in a write-up and use them in most scientific write-ups.

 By the end of the year, pupils will be able to analyse patterns in data and suggest basic scientific explanations for phenomena from previous knowledge.
 Students are able to create a scientific write-up independently and use all sections consistently.